uhppoted/uhppote-simulator/README.md

 Note that by design, the simulator does not emulate this behaviour, on the grounds that it is probably a version specific bug.

+2. The emulated controller does not accept cards with a 'zero' start or end date - the REST _put-card_ API can be used to add cards without valid start/end dates for testing.

 ### `restore-default-parameters`

 `restore-default-parameters` has (for practical reasons) NOT been validated against an actual controller.
 Resetting